DoubleBB/bb_rs_erasure/README.md

   Choose you Reed-Solomon code parameters as 1<n<256 and 0<k<n and call init function.
   Let n=15 and k=12.
-  This means that fec values are 3 bytes appended to the 12 bytes long input messages.
+  This means that FEC values are 3 bytes appended to the 12 bytes long input messages.
   A full codeword length will be 15 bytes long.
 This implentation use systematic generator matrix, so in each codeword on positions 0 ..
 11
   the original message bytes will be, and index positions 12 ..
 14 hold fec values.